Skip to main content

 Turn on Compliance

-Subscribe to the Compliance module, set your entity type and thresholds, and start ingesting donations against the federal regime.
+Subscribe to the Compliance module, set your entity type and alert levels, and start ingesting donations against the federal regime.
 Plan for 20 minutes plus a conversation with your compliance lead.

 The Compliance module is the add-on that tracks donation caps, disclosure thresholds, and election periods against the Commonwealth Electoral Act.
 It can be added to any tier, including Free.
 Pricing is per-customer; contact us for a quote.